DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-04-27-improving-organisational-and-user-permissions.md

 The message will be:

-- ‘Permissions need to be set up’ - if the user belongs to the training provider
+- ‘Neither organisation can do this - you can change permissions to allow it’ - if the user belongs to the training provider
-- ‘Nobody can do this - the training provider needs to change organisational permissions’ - if the user belongs only to the accredited body
+- ‘Neither organisation can do this - [provider] can change permissions to allow it’ - if the user belongs only to the accredited body

 The change permissions link will not be shown to a user who belongs only to the accredited body.

 {{ appFigure({
   image: {
-    file: "organisational-permissions--nothing-set.png"
+    file: "organisational-permissions--not-set-accredited-body.png"
   }
 }) }}